Ruud's Commodore Site Home Email

 As you can see, the CAx and CBx pins are not used.
 Future expansion?

-The software is written in Turbo Pascal 7.0 (but should run under 5.0 as well IMHO) and was tested on a 80486 80 MHz running DOS 6.22 NL.
-And I'm sorry, it does not run in a DOS box under Windows; for one or another reason Windows messes up the LPT signals during a transfer.
-This was my first project I tried to test in a Windows DOS box and it took me two days to find out :(
+The software is written in Turbo Pascal 7.0 (but should run under 5.0 as well IMHO) and was tested on an 80486 80 MHz running DOS 6.22 NL.
+Later I switched for practical reasons to a faster machine with both Windows 98SE and XP installed.
+Running in Windows 98SE's real DOS mode is no problem but it does not run in a DOS box, not even when using Windows 98SE.
+For one or another reason Windows messes up the LPT signals during a transfer.
+This was my first project that I tried to test in a Windows DOS box and it took me two days to find out :(

 As said before, the Pascal part is using the same unit I use for CBM-HD and that software is running stable for the last two years.